-A constant value of wood density, such as that implicitly used in biomass equations, can generate systematic deviations because it only has a few chances to be equal to the mean density of the trees to which the model is applied.
-Even if a site-specific WD value is used, neglecting the radial increment of WD (i.e. the age-related trend) will also lead to an underestimation of the biomass increment.
+- lead to under-estimating the biomass increment.
 This source of error can unfortunately not be compensated by a larger sampling since it affects all the trees simultaneously.
-This has consequences not only for the annual productivity estimations but also for periodical productivity assessments, such as those conducted on permanent sample plots over a 5- or 10-year period.

-Compensation of increased growth rate by a decrease in wood density was documented for Norway spruce but over a
+This has consequences not only for the annual productivity estimations but also for periodical productivity assessments, such as those conducted on permanent sample plots over a 5 or 10-year period. - Compensations of increased growth rate by a decrease in wood density was documented for Norway spruce but over a long time scale (Bontemps et al., 2013).